splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 CocoaPods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install the iOS RUM library using CocoaPods follow these steps.
+To install the iOS RUM library using CocoaPods follow these steps:

 1. Make sure your project is using CocoaPods.

-2.Add ``pod 'SplunkOtel`` to your Podfile.
+2. Add ``pod 'SplunkOtel`` to your Podfile.

 3. Run ``pod install --repo-update`` in the directory where the Podfile is located.